gitzhou/bsvlib/README.md

 ## Examples

-1. Send BSV in one line.
+1. Send BSV in one line

 ```python
 from bsvlib import Wallet